wdconinc/practical-computing-for-scientists/README.md

 ## Open Educational Resources

 As instructors (and scholars in general) we produce materials intended for sharing with others.
-In this spirit I invite you, the reader, to contribute corrections or corrections to this material.
+In this spirit I invite you, the reader, to contribute corrections or additions to this material.

 This material is licensed under the Creative Commons Attribution Sharealike 4.0 license.
 For details, see the LICENSE.md file.